1n4r1/1n4r1.github.io/_posts/2019-09-16-Hackthebox-Jeeves-Walkthrough.md

                2 Dir(s)   7,474,098,176 bytes free
 {% endhighlight %}

-The file format means this is "<a href="https://blog.malwarebytes.com/101/2015/07/introduction-to-alternate-data-streams/">Alternate Data Stream</a>" which is almost like "metadata".<br>
+The file format means this is "<a href="https://blog.malwarebytes.com/101/2015/07/introduction-to-alternate-data-streams/">Alternate Data Stream</a>" which is almost like "metadata" for NTFS.<br>
 By using "more" command with redirection, we can see the content.
 {% highlight shell %}
 C:\Users\Administrator\Desktop>more < hm.txt:root.txt:$DATA